 Below we have gathered some useful guidance and resources to keep you safe and informed throughout the COVID-19 outbreak.

-In January, personal assistants will be invited to request the COVID-19 vaccine.
-Direct payment employers will receive communication via email or post detailing how their personal assistants can arrange an appointment.
-If you have any questions, please don't hesitate to get in touch with your SDS advisor.
+In early 2021, personal assistants were invited to request the COVID-19 vaccine.
+If you have any questions or your P.A is still awaiting a vaccine, please don't hesitate to get in touch with your SDS advisor.
 For further information about the priority list for vaccinations, please click here.

 If you are a self-directed support direct payment employer and require PPE, please get in contact with your local advisor.
-Our team places an order each Tuesday with equipment being delivered to you directly later that week.
+Our team places an order each Friday with equipment being delivered to you directly the following week.
 Masks, gloves, aprons and hand sanitiser can be supplied.
 Please contact us if you need further information, and a member of our team will be happy to help.

 Face Covering Exemption Cards

 The Scottish Government has produced a face covering exemption card, to support those who are unable to wear one to feel more confident and safe when accessing public spaces and using public services.
 To find out more and to request a card, please click here.

 The current advice to minimise the risk of catching Coronavirus is practicing good hand hygiene, following social distancing guidelines and avoiding touching your eyes, mouth and nose.
 The NHS have created a very useful video about effective hand washing that you can watch here.
 To read more about the steps you can take to keep yourself and those around you safe please take a look at the NHS Inform website here.

 There have been some changes to health and social care services as a result of COVID-19.
 Aberdeenshire health and social care partnership have updated their website with information about these changes.
 To contact AHSCP please either email aberdeenshireHSCP@aberdeenshire.gov.uk or phone the social work department on 03456 08 12 06.